frank-deng/fgfs-tools/README.md

 * ILS frequency will be automatically prepared for the distination runway.
 * The simulation will be paused when the remaining route is short than 20 nmi
   You can append command `--prop:/autopilot/pausemgr-dist=-1` in `fgfs_options` to deactivate Pause Manager.

+`loadroute FLIGHT_PLAN`:

+Load flight plan from file specified by FLIGHT_PLAN.

+`pause/resume`

+Pause/Resume simulation.

+`pausemgr [DISTANCE]`:

+* If DISTANCE is not given, show the state of Pause Manager.
+* If DISTANCE is given as a positive number, pausemgr will be activated with the given DISTANCE.
+* If DISTANCE is given as a negative number, pausemgr will be deactivated.

+`report`

+Print an report of FlightGear.

+`shutdown`

+Shutdown simulation.

+`soundon/soundoff`

+Unmute/Mute FlightGear.

 Please copy `fgtools.nas` to `$FG_ROOT/Nasal` first, so as to get all the stuffs here work well.